spsforks/ziglang-zig-wiki/Updating-libc.md

 rm arch/i386/arch.mak
 rm arch/mips/arch.mak
 rm arch/powerpc/arch.mak
+rm arch/m68k/arch.mak
 ```

-If there are any new ones not covered in this list, support needs to be added in link.cpp, where there is special handling for these.
+If there are any new ones not covered in this list, support needs to be added in `src/musl.zig`, where there is special handling for these.
 Look for `time32_compat_arch_list`.

 Update `src_files` in `src/musl.zig` to be a complete list, e.g. with `find musl/src -type f -name "*.c" -o -iname "*.s"`.
 Similarly, update `compat_time32_files`, e.g. with `find musl/compat/time32 -type f -name "*.c" -o -iname "*.s"`.
+Lexically sort the resulting lists in `src/musl.zig` to keep the diff clean.

 If musl added any new architectures, add them to `musl_arch_names` in `src/musl.zig`.
 These can be found by `ls arch/` in the musl source directory.